-Brits have their “spotted dicks” and Danes their “burning love” (which frankly sound like the same, er… “socially”-transmitted disease), but Dominicans put up a good fight when it comes to a nation that finds the oddest names for the most delicious dishes.
+Brits have their “spotted dicks” and Danes their “burning love” (which frankly sound like the same, er… “socially”-transmitted disease), but Dominicans put up a good fight when it comes to a nation that finds the oddest names for the delicious food.

 Here we bring you some of them, going from the poetic to the bizarre, with an obligatory stop on risqué; some are well-known, others not so much.
 Let’s see how many of these you know.

 The rest of the world knows chimichurri as a herb-based sauce from Argentina.
 To Dominicans, the beloved "chimi" is a local burger.
 Where did the name come from?
 I have no idea; but if you're ever outside the D.R. be mindful that you are not going to get the sinfully delicious, sauce-dripping burger if you are served chimichurri.
 Unless you are in Washington Heights that is.

 Suspiro translates as "sigh" in English.
 A poetic name that evokes longing and nostalgia, at least in my mind.
 And yet, in the Dominican Republic suspiro is meringue, something you eat, and merengue is something you dance to.
 An important distinction to keep in mind at all times.

 I don’t know if this name is funny or risqué, I guess it depends on one’s mind.
 Rabo encendido is “tail on fire” in Spanish, and yes, it sounds like the same disease as the dishes in the first paragraph, but get your mind out of the gutter, it is simply a dish based on oxtail in a very spicy sauce.
 Pretty innocent as it turns out.

 And back to the poetic.
 "To die dreaming" sounds like a Shakespeare tragedy, in reality, it is the Dominican national drink.
 Or at least it should be.
 The very cold mixture of milk and freshly-squeezed orange juice surprises your palate and refreshes your body; as an added bonus, morir soñando is very nutritious.